CyVerse-learning-materials/cyverse_mooc/step6.rst

      CyVerse Data Store.

   3. Navigate to the **tutorial_folder** created previously and select (checkbox) the folder.
-Click the **Share Menu**
+Click the **Share** button.

-  4. In the ‘search for users’ field search for the CyVerse user you wish to share with by searching for their name, or CyVerse username.
-You may also select ‘Choose from Collaborators’ which will bring up a list of people you have designated as collaborators.
+  4. In the ‘search for users’ field search for the CyVerse user you wish to share with by searching for their username or email address.

   5. Next, under ‘Permissions’ choose what permission you want to grant the person you are sharing this file with.